jensopetersen/merula/implementing-standoff-annotation.md

 Questions

-The editor code needs to make sure that the resulting, serialized TEI remains well-formed and valid.
-To some extent, the serialization process could probably deal with conflicting markup, e.g. by splitting an inline element which span across other tag boundaries.
+The editor code needs to make sure that the resulting, serialised TEI remains well-formed and valid.
+To some extent, the serialisation process could probably deal with conflicting markup, e.g. by splitting an inline element which span across other tag boundaries.
 We have to make explicit which conflicts can be handled though.

 It is thus not allowed for an annotation to include only parts of another annotation on the same perspective.
 For example, if an author annotates a span of text as a term and then wants to include this span inside an app annotation,
 #